 ANNEX A

-(Clause 6.2)
+(Foreword and Clause 6.2)

 SPECIFICATION FOR WICKS

 A-1 The ash content of the wick shall be less than 0.4 percent (m/m).

 A-2 Use 19 mm width super quality paraffin flat wick, containing approximately 43 ends of three-ply yarn, woven double plain weave with stitching ends, one blue stripe on one face and one green stripe on the other face woven with approximately 16 picks per 10 mm and weighing normally 15g/m.